amerhukic/SwipeableCollectionViewCell-Example/README.md

 ## License

-Blog-SwipeableCollectionViewCell is licensed under the MIT license.
+SwipeableCollectionViewCell-Example is licensed under the MIT license.
 Check the [LICENSE](LICENSE) file for details.

 ## Author